influxdata/chronograf/etc/README.md

 ./etc/scripts/docker/run.sh
 ```

-### Step 3: Update script and circle
+### Step 3: Update script and CircleCI

-1. Check default tag in `etc/docker/run.sh`, replace with new one.
+1. Modify default tag in `etc/docker/run.sh`, replace with new one.
-2. Check DOCKER_TAG in .circleci/config.yml to the new container.
+2. Change DOCKER_TAG in `.circleci/config.yml`.